cortex-lab/phy/docs/visualization.md

 #### Number of spikes.

-The parameter `controller.n_spikes_amplitudes=10000`, by default, specifies the maximum number of spikes per cluster to pick for visualization in the amplitude view.
+The parameters `controller.n_spikes_amplitudes=10000` and `controller.n_spikes_amplitudes_total=40000`, by default, bound the number of selected spikes per cluster and across the Amplitude View.

 *Note*: currently, this number is divided by 5 for the `raw` amplitudes, so as to keep loading delays reasonable.